ternaustralia/geonadir-upload-cli/README.md

     - This option is applied to all datasets in a single run.

 - `-i, --item`: The remote url of the STAC catalog json file.

+- `-x, --exclude`: Exclude collections with keyword in title.

+    - This is a multiple option. user can specify multiple keywords by e.g.
+`... -x keyword1 -x keyword2 ...`

+    - Ignore case.

 ## Running
 An example of privately uploading `./testimage` as dataset **test1** and `C:\tmp\testimage` as **test2** with metadata file in `./sample_metadata.json`, generating the output csv files in the current folder, and trigger the orthomosaic process when uploading is finished: